In this article, we are going to write about the top best colleges in California.

-It has a total of six schools that offer 50 bachelor degree programs with about 40% being STEM degrees.
+It has a total of six schools that offer 50 bachelor’s degree programs with about 40% being STEM degrees.

 which rank it high nationally as well and stand out when compared to other best colleges in California.

-its graduates are known for their leadership, innovation and entrepreneurship as well as its high levels of engagement throughout the world.
+its graduates are known for their leadership, innovation, and entrepreneurship as well as their high levels of engagement throughout the world.